jyrg02/Leiden/PCNI/Readings/Week 2/stormNewDawnNationalism2018.md

 	* National identities are found before the late 18th century.
 	* Continuity between national and older ethnic identities. [^2]
 * Political Scientists
-		* People are tribalistic and the refore political ethnicity goes way back.[^3]
+	* People are tribalistic and the therefore political ethnicity goes way back.[^3]
 	* Critique of Anderson: Imagined communities can also be via spoken word, not just because of decline or religion and rise of print
 	* Gellner and Modernists: Focus on successful nation state as typical multi-national empires without dominant ethnic groups, like India and Habsburg. ==however this view ignores Spain==.
 	* This view is critiqued for over-emphasizing collective defence and linking it with nationalism
 * Sociology
 	* Wimmer model: Nation states as a result of political modernization, product of modernity.
-Statet centralization is what allows nation-states to have success.
+State centralization is what allows nation-states to have success.
 Three outcomes
 		1. Nation states were the state suceeds in integrating the entire population
 		2. Populist nationalism where a dominant group along with the masses against a subordinate elite
 		3. Ethnic enclosure: Each dominant and subordinate elites ally with their own groups
 		* The rise of nation states is attributed to the success of new nation-states.
 		* Wars are more likely to occur during and after the transition to the nation-state model.
 # Nationalism in Every day life (Banal Nationalism)
 * Social Scientists --> Mundane.
 Focus on recent periods.[^7] Asso ciated with post Second World War nation-states however some have contradicted this.[^8]